arnaudbos/i-rant/content/loom-part-3-async.md

 1. We've seen above that `getConnection` takes a completion handler.
 2. Its `complete` method will be called when we successfully get a download authorization from the coordinator.
-3. On _successful_ completion, the download starts, which materializes calling `gateway.downloadThingy`.
+3. On _successful_ completion, the download starts, which materializes by calling `gateway.downloadThingy`.
   `downloadThingy` is, itself, asynchronous because it also calls down to `asyncRequest`, so we must give it a new _CompletionHandler_.
 4. This completion handler is passed an `InputStream` once we connect to the data source.
 We